EberlyODL/phys010sjv11/electricity-in-your-home.md

 ## Electricity and you

-Sharing current is where circuit breakers come into play.
+Sharing current in parallel is where circuit breakers come into play.
 Generally, homes are equipped with circuit breakers and fuses.
 Is there a physics reason for these?
 Not really.
 These are there to prevent large currents from entering your home because they are a fire hazard, and dangerous to us humans.
 If you plug in too many appliances, they all want their share of the current coming into the house.
 Too many appliances = too much current, so you can "trip a breaker".

 [ciscode|rev=1|tool=elmsmedia|item=3265|entity_type=node|render=display_mode|display_mode=image__right__circle]